-Parents need to know that Of Giants and Ice isn't an especially gentle fantasy.
+Parents Need to KnowParents need to know that Of Giants and Ice isn't an especially gentle fantasy.
 Characters face real peril -- even risk death -- while carrying out missions and quests based on familiar fairy tales.
 Rory hides the truth about Ever After School from her family members because she doesn't want them to pull her from the program.
 She and her friends have difficult family backgrounds marked by divorce, poverty, and absent parents.
 They also engage in violent battles with magical creatures that lead to stabbings, beheadings, and the like.
 Teen characters use a few coarse words, including "suck," 'jerk," "crap," and "piss."